-- 1. Use free-flowing dry nitrogen when brazing piping to ensure internal cleanliness of piping and eliminate copper oxide debris. - 2.
-Insulate all external pipe work to Standard practice and Customer specifications.
+- 1. Use free-flowing dry nitrogen when brazing piping to ensure internal cleanliness of piping and to eliminate copper oxide debris. - 2.
+Insulate all external pipe work to standard practice and customer specifications.
 Insulation should be adequately sized/rated to prevent condensation forming under any circumstances. - 3.
-Permanent sealing of all penetrations made in the cabinet panels inside-to-outside is the responsibility of the Installer. - 4.
+Permanent sealing of all penetrations made in the cabinet panels inside-to-outside is the responsibility of the installer. - 4.
 Connect to condensing unit or compressor. - 5.
 Pressure test all welded and fastened connections to ensure they are free of leaks. - 6.
 Dehydrate the refrigeration system using the triple evacuation method.
-Use a vacuum pump to minimum 1000 microns for the first two evacuations and minimum 500 microns on the third, or to the customer's specific requirements.
+Use a vacuum pump to a minimum of 1000 microns for the first two evacuations, and a minimum 500 of microns on the third, or to the customer's specific requirements.
 Break evacuations 1 and 2 with dry nitrogen, allowing the pressure to rise above atmospheric pressure each time. - 7.
-Charge with refrigerant after final (3rd) evacuation. once the last vacuum has passed holding 500 microns or lower with no rise for 1 hour with the vacuum pump off and measure at the furthest feasible point in the system away from the vacuum pump
+Charge with refrigerant after final (3rd) evacuation.
+Once the last vacuum has passed holding 500 microns or lower with no rise for 1 hour with the vacuum pump off and measured at the furthest feasible point in the system away from the vacuum pump.

-NOTE: All installation works must be completed by a qualified person to best trade practices, customer specifications, relevant AS or ISO Standards / and any Territorial Authority requirements or Regulations.
+NOTE: All installation works must be completed by a qualified person to best trade practices, customer specifications, relevant AS or ISO Standards and any Territorial Authority requirements or regulations.